gbusto/overseer/NEW_GAME_PLAN.md

 * **LLM:** Gemini 2.0 Flash.
 * **TTS:** Replicate API using the "kokoro" model.

-This structure brings back the interactive attack redirection, providing distinct ways (Heat Damage, Freeze Stun, Override Open-Window) for players to engage offensively, requiring them to learn and utilize three different core interaction panels.
-It's more complex but offers richer strategic choices.
-Let's do it!

-### Items
+### Items (Simplified)
-- Cooling gel (protects against head); spawns randomly; no more than a few at a time
+- Suit repair kit (restores suit integrity); spawns randomly
-- Coat (protects against cold); spawns randomly; no more than a few at a time
+- Heat vent control panel card; spawns randomly; no more than one at a time
-- Sunscreen (protects again UV); spawns randomly; no more than a few at a time
+- Cooling vent control panel card; spawns randomly; no more than one at a time
-- Flashlights? (helps when dark); only 1 in the game
-- Maintenance card; spawns randomly; no more than one at a time
+- Maintenance control panel card; spawns randomly; no more than one at a time
-    - Use of maintenance cards must be protected by a cooldown so the team can't horde them and use them back to back to back
-        - Unless we maybe only spawn one at a time until it's used?
-- Energy weapons (perhaps 3 scattered around the map; no ammo, they just need to time to regenerate energy)
+- 3 Energy weapons (scattered around the map; never despawn, just regenerate energy)
-- Heating panel card; spawns randomly; no more than one item at a time
-- Cooling panel card; spawns randomly; no more than one item at a time
+- 1 Flashlight (helps during darkness attacks; never despawns)

+### Inventory Management
+- Players have 3 backpack inventory slots plus one item they can hold in hand (4 total)
+- Strategic decisions must be made about what to carry:
+  - Carrying multiple control cards means being ready for different attacks
+  - Carrying repair kits means maintaining suit integrity
+  - Carrying weapons means being ready to damage KORO when exposed
+  - Carrying the flashlight helps during darkness attacks
+- Players can share items with nearby teammates by transferring directly to their inventory
+- Team coordination around who carries what items is critical for success

 ### Attacks from KORO
 - Superheating
     - UI: show biodome temperature; increases rapidly; ambient lighting turns red to indicate heat
-    - Audio: announcer announces super heating enabled and to stay cool; if player doesn't have cooling gel, they start to hear a burning sound; make an "ahhhh" relief sound when applying cooling gel
+    - Audio: announcer announces super heating enabled; damage sounds if suit integrity low
-    - Player: starts taking damage once heat is over a certain amount unless they activated the cooling gel
-        - Show cooling gel timeout for how long it lasts
+    - Player: takes damage based on suit integrity level
 - Supercooling
     - UI: show biodome temperature; decreases rapidly; ambient lighting turns icy blue to indicate cooling
-    - Audio: announcer mentions supercooling enabled and to stay warm; if player doesn't have coat, they start to shiver
+    - Audio: announcer mentions supercooling enabled; damage sounds if suit integrity low
-    - Player: starts taking damage once temperature drops below a certain amount unless they activated the coat
-        - Show coat timeout for how it lasts
-        - If player didn't have coat, they freeze for 20 seconds after temperature drops below a certain point
-        - Notify them via UI that they're frozen
+    - Player: takes damage based on suit integrity level
 - High UV
     - UI: show biodome radiation level; ambient lighting turns bright purple to indicate UV
-    - Audio: announcer announces this; make like a microwave or radiation noise while attack is ongoing if player isn't protected
+    - Audio: announcer announces this; radiation sounds if suit integrity low
-    - Player: starts taking damage once UV radiation hits a certain point unless they activated sunscreen (sunscreen spray sound when consuming)
-        - Show sunscreen timeout
+    - Player: takes damage based on suit integrity level
 - Total Darkness
     - UI: basically set all lighting to ZERO
     - Audio: announcer mentions darkness
-    - Player: a single player can carry a flashlight; useful if they have a control card and need to navigate to find their way to expose KORO
+    - Player: a single flashlight helps navigate to control panels
-        - Using keycard/maintenance card will restore lighting and expose KORO
-        - Need to make sure players can share items (players also need inventory to hold 3-4 items each in it; plus hold one weapon in their hands)
-        - We will only allow one flashlight to spawn because spotlights are unoptimized in hytopia still and too many might overwhelm the game

 ### KORO
 - Has a shield that protects it; looks like a steel ball but is made up of 2 semispheres